TITANIC: SEA TRIALS & LAUNCH

 The launch of the Titanic was also a significant event for the shipyard workers and the local community in Belfast.
 The shipyard workers had spent years working on the construction of the Titanic, and the launch was a significant moment for them, as it marked the completion of their hard work and dedication.
 The launch was also a source of pride for the local community, as the Titanic was built in their city and was a symbol of the community’s industrial and technological capabilities.

-Titanic's Sea trials would be looked back as one of the great successes of her short life.
-R.M.S Titanic lived up to all expectations as it sailed down the river Lagan in front of a curious audience who had gathered to watch this gargantuan vessel finally leave its docks and head towards the Irish Sea.
+The RMS Titanic sea trials would be looked back on as one of the great successes of her short life.
+R.M.S Titanic lived up to all expectations as it sailed down the River Lagan in front of a curious audience who had gathered to watch this gargantuan vessel finally leave its docks and head towards the Irish Sea.
 It was here that she would first move under the power of her own steam.

 After being postponed due to unfavourable weather the day before onlookers were growing eager to see Titanic in action.

-A compilation of footage and CGI based around the sea trials of Titanic
+A compilation of footage and CGI based on the sea trials of the Titanic

 Below are some statistics that resulted from Sea Trials.